Year 5 Spring 1

 On this page, you'll find details about the work we will be doing this term and year.

-This half term, we will begin by looking at our changing country and environment in our History and Geography lessons and in English, we will start by reading 'Percy Jackson and the Lightning Thief' by Rick Riordan.
+This half term, we will begin by looking at the Ancient Egyptians in our History lessons and in English, we will be continuing to look at 'Unspoken' by Henry Cole.

-I look forward to our time together this year and if you have any questions, then please come and see me.
+I look forward to our time together in this new year and if you have any questions, then please come and see me.

 Dates for your diary: